puppetlabs/puppetlabs-apt/README.md

 }
 ```

-This resource creates an APT source named puppetlabs and gives Puppet information about the repository's location and the key used to sign its packages.
+This resource creates an Apt source named puppetlabs and gives Puppet information about the repository's location and the key used to sign its packages.
 Puppet leverages Facter to determine the appropriate release, but you can set this directly by adding the release type.

 Check your smoke test for syntax errors: